jake-simons/Electrical-engineering/project-02-radar-temp/README.md

 This project documents a maintenance and technical analysis on a Garmin GMR 18 HD3 marine radar magnetron unit.

-While the physical work
+While the physical work focused on inspection and preventative maintenance, the project expands into system-level analysis of radar theory, high-voltage DC power systems, and RF transmission—skills directly applicable to telecommunications engineering.

-focused on inspection and preventative maintenance, the project expands into system-level analysis of radar theory, high-voltage DC power systems, and RF transmission—skills directly applicable to telecommunications engineering.
+Although marine radar systems differ from commercial telecom infrastructure, the same principles apply: high-frequency signal generation, controlled RF transmission, grounding for EMI control, and reliability under environmental stress.
+This project strengthened skills directly transferable to telecommunications roles involving RF hardware, base stations, microwave links, and field-deployed systems.

-Beyond routine servicing, this project examines the engineering constraints, failure modes, and safety considerations that govern reliable radar operation in a harsh marine environment.
+Beyond routine servicing, this project also examines the engineering constraints, failure modes, and safety considerations that govern reliable radar operation in a harsh marine environment.